 According to Greg J. Marchand, MD, FACS, FACOG, program director at Steward Health, Providence, Rhode Island, “Acid reflux and stomach bugs (stomach viruses and stomach flu) are common in pregnant women in the third trimester.
 However, nausea that lasts the whole pregnancy is rare.”

 While increasing HCG levels are one of the reasons for the first trimester morning sickness, it can be difficult to understand the cause of nausea in the third trimester (2).
 The following could be the possible causes of nausea in the third trimester.

 - Growing baby: The growing baby exerts a lot of pressure on the digestive system.
-With decreasing space in the abdomen as the baby grows, you may experience symptoms, including nausea, heartburn, and vomiting.
+With decreasing space in the abdomen as the baby grows, you may experience pregnancy discomfort, including nausea, heartburn, and vomiting.

 - Diet: Too spicy, greasy, or acidic foods can exacerbate nausea and vomiting.
-Track your diet and avoid foods that may lead to nausea.
+Track your pregnancy nutrition and avoid foods that cause or increase your queasiness.

 - Changes in the body: Growing uterus and baby can make you feel ill at times.
-Pressure from the growing uterus, sleep disturbances, stress and anxiety about labor, childcare, etc., may lead to nausea and vomiting.
+Pressure from the growing uterus, sleep disturbances, stress, and anxiety about labor, childcare, etc., may cause aggravated, uncomfortable pregnancy symptoms, including nausea and vomiting.